Reducing Bowel Cancer Risk

 Participating in bowel cancer screening reduces the risk of dying from bowel cancer.

-Fewer than 4 out of every 10 people (38.9%) invited to participate in the tax-payer funded National Bowel Cancer Screening Program actually do.
+Around 4 out of every 10 people (40.9%) invited to participate in the tax-payer funded National Bowel Cancer Screening Program actually do.

 Consuming red meat and processed meat increases bowel cancer risk.